South Alabama vs. UL Monroe NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- South Alabama has combined with its opponents to score more than 50.5 points just two times this season.
+- South Alabama has combined with its opponents to score more than 51 points only twice this year.

-- In 2021, games involving the Warhawks have averaged a total of 53.3 points, 2.8 more than the set total in this contest.
+- In 2021, games involving the Warhawks have averaged a total of 53.3 points, 2.3 more than the set over/under in this contest.

 South Alabama Stats and Trends

-- South Alabama has three wins against the spread in six games this year.
+- South Alabama has played six games, with three wins against the spread.

 - The Jaguars have yet to cover the spread this season when favored by 13.5 points or more.

-- South Alabama's games this year have eclipsed the over/under three times in six opportunities (50%).
+- South Alabama's games this year have hit the over three times in six opportunities (50%).

-- The Jaguars have nine giveaways this season, while the Warhawks have 11 takeaways .
+- This year, the Jaguars have nine turnovers, two fewer than the Warhawks have takeaways (11).

 - Find the latest spread and moneyline odds for South Alabama at SISportsbook.